Doct2O/orangepi-zero3-bl/README.md

 sudo dd if=orangepi-zero3.sdcard of=/dev/sdb bs=1M
 ```

-The board should boot right away and print bootlog to ```DEBUG TTL UART``` at boudrate 115200 (the one next to SIP3 label).
+The board should boot right away and print bootlog to ```DEBUG TTL UART``` (the one next to SIP3 label)
+with boudrate 115200.
 See image to find the proper UART port:
 http://www.orangepi.org/img/zero3/0627-zero3%20(6).png

 Reference bootlog: